 When planting weeping willow trees, consider where to place them.
 They are happiest while basking in full sun with their feet slightly wet.
 Thus, a lakeside location is recommended.

-Be aware of their eventual size (60 x 60 feet height and spread potential, or 18 m.) while noting locations of underground pipes.
+Be aware of their eventual size, 60 by 60 feet high and spread potential (18 m.) while noting locations of underground pipes.
 Willow roots tend to seek out and clog pipes.

 These trees are easy to establish and tolerate soils from acidic to alkaline.
 Consequently, when planting weeping willow trees, they need only a bit of compost (in poor soil) and a sprinkling of all-purpose fertilizer.
 Consistent watering helps.